artainmo/camagru/README.md

 #### Bugs

 If error occurs when sending emails, it probably means the email address camagru19@hotmail.com got locked, to resolve the problem go unlock it by connecting on outlook to that email account.
+After you unlocked the account, you may need to wait 5min before you can actually send emails again.